 Use different lighting

 Overhead lights or fluorescent lights can trigger migraines or contribute to eye fatigue, especially for people with chronic migraine conditions like Chiari.
 One of the things that have helped me to deal with environmental lighting is wearing prescription tinted glasses, though it’s also helpful to configure lighting for my desk on my own.
 When I worked in an enclosed office space, I had my own lamp that I would use instead of the overhead lighting, and it helped me tremendously with being able to concentrate, and I found it more comfortable than working in total darkness.
-If adjusting overhead lighting is not an option, adjusting the color scheme on the computer can be a great way to help with eyestrain.
+If adjusting overhead lighting is not an option, adjusting the color scheme on the computer is another option for helping with eyestrain

 Add a backrest for chairs